“Our deepest fears are like dragons guarding our deepest treasure.” ~ Rainer Maria Rilke

 Love > Fear.

 Focusing on how completely scared and small and clueless we feel, changes nothing.
-It feeds the fear dragon and makes it appear to be bigger, worse, and more caustic that it might otherwise be.
+It feeds the fear dragon and makes it appear to be bigger, worse, and more caustic than it might otherwise be.
 Believe me, I am well aware of what’s wrong in the world right now.
 I am not whistling Dixie in the dark or ignoring the elephant in the room.
 Extreme fear is fine in the short term, in small doses, as a means of waking us up.
 But it cannot be our modus operandi in life.
 We can’t be constantly stewing in the noxious juices of our reptilian brain, tossed back and forth between fight and flight.

 In a choice between love and fear, we should always choose love.